Enjoysheepskin/cdn/wp-content/plugins/yith-woocommerce-wishlist/README.md

 ## Changelog

-### 3.0.11 - Released on 08 June 2020
+### 3.0.17 - Released on 11 December 2020

-* New: support for WooCommerce 4.2
+* New: support for WooCommerce 4.8
 * Update: plugin framework
-* Tweak: added WordPress among blocked bot user agents
-* Tweak: make sure to finalize session when possible
+* Update: Spanish translation
-* Tweak: added link to product in wishlist mobile template
+* Tweak: added rel="noopener" attribute to sharing links (thanks to onetimelord)
+* Tweak: avoid slugs that overflow column width
-* Fix: Prevent error if default wishlist doesn't exists
+* Tweak: changed set of default columns for wishlist table
+* Tweak: improved style for Edit Title form in wishlist page
+* Fix: prevent load_fragments ajax call when no fragment is found for current page (thanks to powernic)
-* Fix: correctly applied yith_wcwl_is_wishlist_responsive filter to yith_wcwl_is_mobile function
+* Fix: correctly sanitize fragments options
-* Fix: avoid to use cache that cannot be invalidated (stop caching queries results, use cache for user wishlists)
-* Fix: clear_caches method wasnt properly cleaning cache for guest users
-* Dev: added yith_wcwl_add_to_wishlist_icon_html filter
-* Dev: added yith_wcwl_add_to_wishlist_heading_icon_html filter
-* Dev: added yith_wcwl_add_to_wishlist_data trigger, to allow third party code change data submitted with ATW ajax call

 ## Support